jalius/jwaim/README.md

 NOTE:
-please make sure you have settings.cfg in the same directory as your current working directory (when you execute the application), otherwise you will experience problems with libconfig.
+please make sure you have settings.cfg in the same directory as your current working directory when you run jwaim (step 6), otherwise you will experience problems with libconfig not being able to find settings.cfg.

 # Cheat Features
 **BHop